 Sometimes, all you need is a few simple tweaks, such as a new saddle or handlebar tape, to make all the difference.
 Other times, you’ll need to replace worn components, which can be more expensive.
 Alternatively, sometimes it’s just really fun to get some new gadgets and gear!

-Whatever you buy, to get the most out of your investment, keep it clean and perform regular maintenance, pump your tyres to the recommended pressure, use bike lube on your chain, and keep an eye out for any worn components.
+Whatever you buy, to get the most out of your investment, keep it clean and perform regular maintenance, pump your tires to the recommended pressure, use bike lube on your chain, and keep an eye out for any worn components.